metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_source_v1alpha1_manifest.md

 - `address` (String) The peer's address that our Syncthing node will connect to.
 - `id` (String) The peer's Syncthing ID.
-- `introducer` (Boolean) A flag that determines whether this peer shouldintroduce us to other peers sharing this volume.It is HIGHLY recommended that two Syncthing peers do NOTset each other as introducers as you will have a difficult timedisconnecting the two.
+- `introducer` (Boolean) A flag that determines whether this peer should introduce us to other peers sharing this volume.
+It is HIGHLY recommended that two Syncthing peers do NOT set each other as introducers as you will have a difficult time disconnecting the two.